fooltopia/FoolWithAPlan/README.md

 # Fool With a Plan

-A way to organise your week if you want to work on mutlitple independent projects
+A Android app to organise your week if you want to work on mutlitple independent projects.

+*very early development*